dunhamjared/dunhamjared/README.md

 # Hello! 👋

 I'm a PHP/Laravel and JS/Vue developer, based in Dallas, TX.
-I also work with MySQL, Elastic, jQuery and Handlebars.
+I also work with MySQL, Elastic, and Svelte.

 Here are a few highlights of my open source contributions! :)